sisinflab/Visual-Adversarial-Recommendation/README.md

-# Assessing DNNs Robustification Inefficacy in Protecting Visual Recommenders
+# A Study of Defensive Methods to Protect Visual Recommendation Against Adversarial Manipulation of Images
 Here is the architectural scheme of our proposed framework:

 ![VAR](./overview.png)